-All tickets are listed under “My tickets”. iPhone users can also add all their purchased tickets directly to their Apple Wallet.
+All tickets are listed under “Journeys and tickets”. iPhone users can also add all their purchased tickets directly to their Apple Wallet.
 These tickets will then appear automatically on the device’s home screen on the day that they are valid.

-After logging in at sbb.ch/en/buying, all tickets are listed under “My orders”.
+After logging in at sbb.ch/en/buying, all tickets are listed under “Orders”.
 It is not necessary to update there.
 You can then display the ticket required in PDF format by clicking on “Select” and print it out using “Print”.

 Access and registration.

-Visit sbb.ch/ticketshop to request a username or password reminder.
+Visit swisspass.chLink opens in new window. to request a new password.
 To do this, you’ll need the e-mail address that you entered when registering.
 If you don’t receive an e-mail, make sure that you entered your e-mail address correctly and that the e-mail hasn’t gone to your spam folder.
 If you have also forgotten the e-mail address that you used to register, please open a new account.

 Some data cannot be encrypted securely on older Android devices.
 For this reason, we do not store sensitive data on these smartphones and their owners must log in with their username and password whenever they purchase a ticket using SBB Mobile.
 This mainly affects smartphones running Android 4.1 and 4.2.